-Clemson College - "We continue to advise planting cotton without delay in the spring, using early varieties, and pushing the crop to early maturity," says Prof. A. F. Conradi, Entomologist, in answering a number of farmers who, having observed that in some instances value of the grade scrub bull he the weevil damage was worse in is now using.
-There are twenty early planted cotton this year or more breedings of burebred than on late planted cotton, have dairy cattle in South Carolina asked us in regard to the advisability of planting late hereafter rather than early.
+Clemson 'College -- "We continue to advise planting cotton pushing the crop to early matur- pay for a good bull.
+Some of the ity," says Prof. A. F. Conradi, breed associations in this state, Entomologist, in answering a number of farmers who, having a registered bull calf for the beet observed that in some instances value of the grade scrub bull he the weevil damage was worse in is now using.
+There are twenty early planted cotton this year than on late planted cotton, have asked us in regard to the advisability of planting late hereafter rather than early.